-The Graduate council minutes from March 26, 2018 were received

-The Faculty Development Grant Committee Meeting Minutes May 9, 2018 were received
+The Graduate council minutes from March 26, 2018 were received The Faculty Development Grant Committee Meeting Minutes May 9, 2018 were red received

-The Faculty Handbook Committee Minutes March 28, 2018 were received

-The Faculty Handbook Committee Minutes April 11, 2018 were received

-The General Education Committee Minutes March 29, 2017 were received

-The General Education Committee Minutes November 17, 2017 were received

-The General Education Committee Minutes April 13, 2018 were received

-The Major Research Grant Committee Minutes April 11, 2018 were received

-The Small Research Grant Committee Minutes May 11, 2018 were received

-VIII.
+The Faculty Handbook Committee Minutes March 28, 2018 were received The Faculty Handbook Committee Minutes April 11, 2018 were received The General Education Committee Minutes March 29, 2017 were received The General Education Committee Minutes November 17, 2017 were received The General Education Committee Minutes April 13, 2018 were received The Major Research Grant Committee Minutes April 11, 2018 were received The Small Research Grant Committee Minutes May 11, 2018 were received

+Nancy had found these when cleaning house and wanted to make sure they went through the same process as all the other minutes.

+XXI.
 Old Business: NONE

-IX.
+XXII.
 New Business: NONE